All Episodes

 Do you know what he said?

-He uh he said former U.S. Vesti Vice President Al Gore warned a hundreds of UN diplomats and staff on Thursday evening about the perils of climate change.
+He said, former U.S. Vice President Al Gore warned hundreds of U.N. diplomats and staff on Thursday evening about the perils of climate change, claiming even that cigarette smoking is a significant contributor to global warming.

-Uh here is sort of a a transcript.
+Here is sort of a transcript.

-Uh and he spent the entire evening slamming anybody and just about everyone On planet Earth for the global warming dilemma.
+He was invited by an old friend, retiring Secretary General Kofi Allen, or Annan, and he spent the entire evening slamming anybody and just about everyone on planet Earth for the global warming dilemma.

 He said Greenland runs a real risk of splitting in two.